patrickfatrick/marky-marked/README.md

 #### Setting the selection

 You can set the text selection in the editor like so, passing in an array for the start and end positions.
-If no argument is passed Marky Marked will assume [0, 0];
+If no argument is passed Marky Marked will default to [0, 0];

 ```javascript
 document.querySelector('.marky-editor')._marky.setSelection([5, 7]);